Searching for a way to control how WooCommerce variation price ranges are displayed on your store?

 Or, maybe you sell per KG.
 In this case, it might be better to just list all of the variation prices so that shoppers can instantly see how the price changes based on the weight that they purchase:

-Or, for a last example use case, let’s say you sell a product where it actually makes more sense to display the maximum price.
+Or, for the last example use case, let’s say you sell a product where it actually makes more sense to display the maximum price.
 For example, maybe you typically sell your product in a bulk box that includes 100 items and costs $75, but you also offer a cheap sampler that costs $4 so that people can try it out.

 If you want to encourage people to buy the full box, you might prefer only showing the maximum price, while still letting shoppers manually select the cheap sampler option if needed.